Blue-ice area: Origin and processes

 Blue-ice areas are regions where more snow is removed by sublimation or by wind than accumulates by precipitation or wind-driven transport, leading to the emergence of (blue) ice.
 In most of Antarctica, the net tendency is for snow to accumulate except in coastal Antarctica where melting occurs and blue-ice areas where sublimation dominates.
 This sublimation occurs at rates of 3–350 cm/year snow water equivalent and is balanced by ice flow, with the sublimation rate decreasing with elevation and increasing with temperature.
 Summer also increases the sublimation rate, although it still occurs during winter.
 Winds remove snow that rest on the surface and could even scour exposed ice away, although the occurrence of scouring is not established without doubt and the role of abrasion is also unclear.

 Such areas exist even in the coldest parts of Antarctica, and they are characterized by high mean wind speeds and low precipitation.
 Once they have formed, the smooth surface prevents snow from accumulating as it is quickly blown away by the wind, and the blue colour increases the absorption of sunlight and thus sublimation; both these phenomena act to maintain the blue-ice area, and wind-driven transport of warm air can cause the blue-ice area to expand downwind.

 Blue-ice areas are common in mountainous regions.
 Presumably, irregular surface topography obstructs ice flow and locally creates atmospheric conditions suitable for the development of blue-ice areas.
 Irregular topography does not need to be exposed to the surface to generate blue-ice areas, although they must have an effect on the ice surface topography to induce the formation of blue-ice areas.
 Consequently, many blue-ice areas form when ice thicknesses decrease, which has been postulated to happen during interglacials although in general the past history of blue-ice areas is poorly known.
 Such areas may not have existed at all during glacial times when the ice sheet was thicker.
 Changes in mean wind speeds cause short-term fluctuations in the land covered by blue-ice areas.
 Global warming is predicted to decrease wind speeds across Antarctica causing a small decrease in the land surface covered by blue-ice areas.
 Thermal contraction of blue-ice can cause icequakes.
+There is evidence that microbial ecosystems can form in blue-ice, when there are cryoconites.